mvenzke-axway/axway-open-docs/content/en/docs/apim_relnotes/20230228_apimgr_relnotes.md

 For more information, see [System property changes, 7.7 February 2023](/docs/apim_reference/system_props/#77-february-2023).

-### Docker Compose security configuration changes in Amplify Analytics Operational Insights
+### Docker Compose security configuration changes in AAOI

-The default Amplify Analytics Operational Insights docker compose files have been updated to add resource limits for both CPU and memory.
+The default Amplify Analytics Operational Insights (AAOI) docker compose files have been updated to add resource limits for both CPU and memory.
 For more information, see [Configure a production setup for Docker compose](/docs/operational_insights/production_setup/op_insights_setup_prod_docker/).

 <!-- RDAPI-28755 -->